Welcome to Congregation Beth Ami of Santa Rosa, California.

 Saturday night Mincha starts about an hour before Havdalah time, followed by study of a prayer, Maariv and Havdalah: bring Havdallah candle, spicebox and wine.

-Weekday: 8:00 a.m.
-Sunday through Friday mornings will be conducted on Zoom.
+Weekday: Sunday through Friday mornings to be determined

 weekday Shacharit SIDDUR SIM SHALOM